 The biggest danger when it comes to content marketing is donning blinders.
-You need keep both eyes wide open; take a look around to evaluate your competitors, evaluate your immediate needs and outline your goals.
-All too often, brands create a slap-dash strategy, launching blogging platforms, social media profiles and email marketing campaigns before they have fully baked strategies in place.
+You need to keep both eyes wide open; take a look around to evaluate your competitors, evaluate your immediate needs and outline your goals.
+All too often, brands create a slap-dash strategy, launching blogging platforms, social media profiles, and email marketing campaigns before they have fully baked strategies in place.
 According to the aforementioned reports, only 44 percent of B2B and 39 percent of B2C marketers have a documented content strategy in place, meaning a vast majority of businesses are simply winging it.

 Though the numbers are up from last year, an overwhelming number of B2B and B2C marketers are still not confident when it comes to content marketing.

 Tip: Take two steps backward before you take one step forward.
 Ask yourself what you want to achieve.
 Perhaps it’s driving profit?
 Maybe it’s establishing yourself as a thought leader in your respected space?
 Or maybe it is increasing the number of qualified leads?
 Once you understand your overarching drivers, spend ample time developing a comprehensive strategy.

 It’s never a good idea to put all your eggs in one basket, especially if you’re new to the marketing game.
 The beauty of content marketing is that it encourages integrated marketing, or marrying together complementary vehicles to spread your messages and hone your brand identity.
 Unfortunately, many businesses adopt tunnel vision, focusing solely on one tactic.
 But your consumers and future stakeholders are everywhere, and that’s where you need to be.